Hello and welcome to my space!

 We all have our own stories to tell.
 Well, here’s mine!

 The Runaway Gal blog chronicles the adventures and misadventures of Nom, a freelance writer, and a full-time digital marketer based in Dubai.
 TRG is inspired by the definition of the name itself — “A runaway girl is a girl who wants to live the life the way she wants it.
 She wants to escape the town she grew up in and live a life full of adventure, happiness, and curiosity.”

 She once dreamt of being an Ambassadress which earned her a degree in Consular and Diplomatic Affairs.
 Having that great interest in international relations, she’s attended numerous international conferences and Model United Nations – an exceeding one was in San Francisco where she had the privilege to be the first Filipino to seat in the Security Council as the French Republic.

 Getting picked to be one of the 350 delegates out of 5000+ worldwide applicants to attend the 7th World Youth Congress and UNDP’s Rio+20 happens to be her turning point.
 She was that 18-year-old young lady going on a solo trip to Brazil for two weeks with nothing in mind but to step into shoes of international policymakers and gain firsthand experience of policy formulation and world governance.
 Although it wasn’t her first trip, seeing herself getting around and exploring things on her own definitely changed her life.
 She’s then started her own adventure and has traveled to 18 countries to date.

 I knew I wanted to do something creative.
 Earlier this year, I made the decision to commit myself to it.
-Now, I call The Runaway Gal my baby and have it as my outlet for my creativity and share personal ‘insights’ on travel and life in general.
+Now, I call The Runaway Gal my baby and have it as my outlet for creative juices at the same time share personal ‘insights’ on travel and life in general.

 Traveling has made me feel empowered and I desire to extend this to all my readers.
 You can also follow me on Instagram to fuel your wanderlust.

 WHERE HAVE I BEEN?